bcit-ltc/flux/apps/NOTES.md

 1. Replace all instances of `app` in the folder with ${appName}

-1. Add the folder to `apps/kustomization.yaml`
+1. Add the app name to `apps/kustomization.yaml`

 1. Commit and push the changes, and then reconcile the `flux-system` kustomization